 Note: Restaurants use coarse ground chuck, which is 80/20 lean and fat.
 It is delicious because it has a higher fat content, but sometimes it’s not available at the grocery store.
 The small amount of oil in this recipe adds some fat to the 85/15 meat, but with slightly less overall calories than 80/20 meat.
 If you use, 80/20 ground chuck, then skip the added oil.
 If you decide to go for a leaner burger, such as a 90/10 ground beef, then you will most definitely need the added oil.

-- 1 tablespoon canola/vegetable oil only if using a leaner ground beef (120 calories)
+- 1 tablespoon canola/vegetable oil only if using ground beef leaner than 80/20 (120 calories)

 - 1/2 teaspoon of salt